 ART 500.
 Professional Development (1-5).
 Development topics and issues for in-service and continuing education of professionals.
-Not applicable to of professionals.
 Not applicable to degrees nor institutional requirements for endorsements or teaching certificates offered through the university.
 May be repeated for credit.

 ART 525.
 Advanced Studies in Photography (1-10).
 Independent, advanced exploration of Photography.
 Emphasis on conceptual strength, growth, technical mastery and creation of professional-level work.
 May be repeated for credit.
 Permission of instructor.
 Course will be offered every year (Fall, Winter, Spring).